-3.1 Macrosegregation Mechanisms
+4.1 Macrosegregation mechanisms

 Macrosegregation occurs due to the relative movement between phases.
 Both thermal-solutal convection and equiaxed crystal sedimentation are dynamic and unstable.
-Fig. 8(a) gives a global view of the strand.
-Fig. 8 (b)-(d) are zoom-in views of the relative velocities between liquid and columnar phases in zones P1, P2 and P3, respectively.
-Similarly, Fig. 8 (e)-(f) are zoom-in views of the relative velocities between equiaxed and liquid phases in zones P1, P2 and P3.
+Figure 8(a) gives a global view of the strand.
+Figure 8 (b)-(d) are zoom-in views of the relative velocities between liquid and columnar phases in zones P1, P2 and P3, respectively.
+Similarly, Figure 8 (e)-(f) are zoom-in views of the relative velocities between equiaxed and liquid phases in zones P1, P2 and P3.
 In the upper part of the strand near the mold wall, many vortexes form.
 In the middle of the domain, a large circulation loop occur.
 The melt sinks along the columnar front and rises at the casting center.
-At the bottom of the pool, the rising melt transports and mixes the rejected carbon solute into the liquid pool, leading to a solute enriched area in the upper part of the domain (Fig. 8 (b)-(d)).
+At the bottom of the pool, the rising melt transports and mixes the rejected carbon solute into the liquid pool, leading to a solute enriched area in the upper part of the domain (Figure 8 (b)-(d)).
 The relative equiaxed-liquid velocity is always downwards due to the density difference between liquid and equiaxed.
-Therefore the equiaxed phase would sediment and pile up at the bottom of the liquid pool, leading to a negative segregated center (Fig. 8 (e)-(f)).
+Therefore the equiaxed phase would sediment and pile up at the bottom of the liquid pool, leading to a negative segregated center (Figure 8 (e)-(f)).

-The relative motion between phases is also responsible for other macrosegregation phenomena, such as the above-mentioned mid-radius positive macrosegregation, whose formation mechanism is demonstrated in Fig. 9.
-The background color fluctuation in Fig. 9(a) indicates the formation of the mid-radius positive macrosegregation (red color for positive).
+The relative motion between phases is also responsible for other macrosegregation phenomena, such as the above-mentioned mid-radius positive macrosegregation, whose formation mechanism is demonstrated in Figure 9.
+The background color fluctuation in Figure 9(a) indicates the formation of the mid-radius positive macrosegregation (red color for positive).
 The black vectors show the motion of equiaxed relative to columnar crystals.
 The white vectors illustrate the motion of liquid melt relative to the columnar crystals.
 The formation mechanism for this mid-radius positive segregation is mainly due to the motion of equiaxed crystals, which tend to leave the mush zone and sediment downwards at the casting center.
-In the mush zone near the columnar tip front the space of the leaving equiaxed crystals (solutedepleted) is filled by the solute-enriched melt (Fig. 9(b)).
-This kind of relative motion causes the local increase of the mixture concentration. i.e. the formation of a positive macrosegregation.
+In the mush zone near the columnar tip front the space of the leaving equiaxed crystals (solute-depleted) is filled by the solute-enriched melt (Figure 9(b)).
+This kind of relative motion causes the local increase of the mixture concentration, i.e. the formation of a positive macrosegregation.

-Fig. 9.
-Analysis of the formation mechanism of the middle-radius positive segregation: (a) zoom-in of P0 as marked in Fig. 6; (b) schematic of the relative motion between phases in a representative volume element.
+Figure 9.
+Analysis of the formation mechanism of the mid-radius positive segregation: (a) zoom-in of P0 as marked in Figure 6; (b) schematic of the relative motion between phases in a representative volume element.

-3.2Evaluation of the segregation results
+4.2 Evaluation of the segregation result

 The three-phase mixed columnar-equiaxed solidification model used to simulate macrosegregation in a vertical continuous casting is able to successfully explain the segregation pattern from the relative motion between liquid, columnar and equiaxed phases.
 The predicted segregation agrees qualitatively well with the industry praxis (Primetals): central negative segregation zone surrounded by a slightly positive segregation ring.
 It is worth mentioning that the electromagnetic stirring (EMS) is currently not modeled explicitly.
 The most important function of EMS is to promote the equiaxed zone in the casting center.
 In the current model, the effect of EMS is considered by setting a predefined initial number density of equiaxed crystals, depending on the intensity of the EMS-induced forced convection.
-Here the initial number density of equiaxed crystals is determined by a parameter study to fulfill the condition that the calculated equiaxed zone takes around 30~40% of the strand radius (industry experience).
+Here the initial number density of equiaxed zone takes around 30~40% of the strand radius (industry experience).